buddy-works/buddy-gulp-iconfont/README.md

 # How to create webfont from SVG files with Buddy

 In this tutorial, we’ll look at how to turn SVG icons into a web font using Buddy and Gulp.js.
 Then, we’ll look at how to use the generated font files and CSS in a web page.

-All sample icons are from [Maki Icon Set](https://github.com/mapbox/maki).
+**Prepare your icons**

+Firstly we need a few icons in SVG format.
+You can use Illustrator, Inkscape or other vector-draving tool.
+Because I'm too lazy, I used icons from [Maki Icon Set](https://github.com/mapbox/maki).
+All icons have the same dimensions and should be with solid black color and white background.
+Once you have done this for all of the icons, you are ready to create a web font.

 **package.json**